djalbat/occam-lexers/README.md

     npm run build-debug
     npm run watch-debug

-The Florence and Gallina grammars are defined in the `grammar.js` files found in the `es6/florence` and `es6/gallina` directories, respectively.
+The Florence and Gallina grammars are defined respectively in the `florence.js` and `grammar.js` files in the `es6/grammar` directory.

 ## Resources